charlesmillard/robust_ssdu/README.md

 ### Data
 The code is designed to train on the fastMRI knee or brain dataset, which can be downloaded [here](https://fastmri.org/), or the low-field M4Raw dataset, which can be downloaded [here](https://zenodo.org/records/8056074).
-The path of the data should be given in the configuration file.
-We have included the necessary fastMRI code in this package.

 ## Contact